agsb/keebngsl/README.md

     Three keys (* 0 #) for define mode and controls

     Maybe:
-       0  use for 0 break, 00 shift, etc.
+       0  use for 0 break, 00 cancel.
        \*  reserved for 12 selects as characters, symbols, functions, etc
        \#  reserved for controls, as select + group of keys + execute, and alone to ends key repeats

-With one key for space or backspace, and **8 keys for 26 characters**, then 6 keys with 3 characters and 2 keys with four.
+With one key for space or backspace, and 8 keys for 26 characters, then 6 keys with 3 characters and 2 keys with four.

 ## NGSL